 How do I get an Inmate out of the City of Las Vegas Jail?

 You can post bail for an arrestee 7 days a week online or at the bail window.
-You can use a credit card, MasterCard, Discover, or Visa.
+The bail window accepts credit cards including MasterCard, Discover, and Visa.
 You can also use cash and need to present the exact amount.
-The bail window is in the detention center at 3300 Stewart Avenue in Las Vegas, Nevada.
-The arrestee can also be bonded.
+The bail window is in the Las Vegas Detention Center at 3300 Stewart Avenue in Las Vegas, Nevada.
+The arrestee can also use a bail bonding service.
 Bonding companies should complete and fax form D&E Form 373.
 There is a link on the Detention Center home page under Bail Hotline.

 Providing Money for an Inmate